ganapap1/toon-json-token-comparison/README.md

 ## 💡 Why This Matters for Financial Analysis

-When you send financial statements with calculated ratios to AI (GPT-4, Claude) for analysis, **you're paying for every token**.
+When you send financial statements with calculated ratios to AI (GPT-4, GPT-4o) for analysis, **you're paying for every token**.
 JSON format repeats keys like "Total Revenue", "Gross Profit", "Current Ratio" for every single data point.

 **TOON eliminates this repetition**, saving you **30-50% on input tokens**—directly reducing your AI API costs without changing your application logic.